FrankMcCrudden/FrankMcCrudden/README.md

 ## Hi there 👋

 Somethings about me are that my faorite color is red.
-My favorite animals are penguins.
+And my favorite animals are penguins.

+My biggest hobby is playing vide games.
+I like playing them so much that I have joined the esports club, and subsecuently some teams.
+I've joined Mario Kart 8 deluxe, Super Smash Brothers Ultimate, and even a more obscure game like pokemon unite.
 <!--
 **FrankMcCrudden/FrankMcCrudden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.